 By making as many custom fields as you need puts less strain on your database.
 Custom fields are crucial for segmentation and, if you are trying to target certain leads or queries, this can help with personalisation and communications with your leads, which in turn, entices them to buy your services and products.

-Being able to gather insights, data and information during the campaign process gives you an advantage by allowing you to see more personal and specific information about your leads.
+Being able to gather insights, data and information during the campaign process gives you an advantage.
+By allowing you to see more personal and specific information about your leads.
 Activity is brilliant because if a lead clicks, signs up to a newsletter, uses a contact form or even just browses, engagement is measured.
+Building and NURTURING Leads becomes even more efficient with databases.

 By tracking and measuring data, you achieve insight…